How can we help you?

 Do you have questions about our practice, the services we offer, or dentistry in general?
 We’ll be happy to give you all the information you need to make an educated decision about your dental care!
 We’ve found that informed patients are empowered patients, and we believe you should always have the final say in your dental care!

 We’ve compiled a list of the questions we hear the most often.
 Go ahead and see if your question is answered here.
 If so, great!
 If not, give us a call or send us an email using our convenient online form on the Contact page.
 We’ll get back to you right away.

 If you have recently had a tooth extracted by our Huntsville, AL dental office, the first several days of recovery are crucial.
 During this time, the extraction site begins to heal.
-It is important that you follow all post-op instructions so your mouth has the best chance of recovering quickly and properly.
+You must follow all post-op instructions so your mouth has the best chance of recovering quickly and properly.

 Caring for the Site

-If you have questions or concerns about your post-op extraction, we are here to help!
+If you have questions or concerns about your post-op extraction care, we are here to help!
 Call our office at (256) 880-1884 to speak with Dr. David King or a knowledgeable dental hygienist today.